braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/creating_a_purchase_prediction.md

 #### Full Filter Mode

 In order to build a new Prediction immediately, only a subset of Braze segmentation filters is supported.
-Full Filter Mode gives you access to all Braze filters but will require one Prediction Window to build the Prediction.
-For example, if the Prediction Window is set to 14 days, it will take 14 days to collect the user data and build the Prediction when using filters only supported in Full Filter Mode.
+Full Filter Mode gives allows you to use all Braze filters but will require one Prediction Window to build the Prediction.
+For example, if the Prediction Window is set to 15 days, it will take 15 days to collect the user data and build the Prediction when using filters only supported in Full Filter Mode.
+Additionally, some estimates about audience sizes will not be available in Full Filter Mode.

 ### Step 4: Choose the update frequency